KPMG in Sri Lanka provides update on the Finance Act as well as the Inland Revenue Act.

 - A 25 cent levy is charged on each SMS sent as bulk advertisement.
 This will be a tax imposed on the Advertiser.
 This levy will be effective from 01 January 2019.

-- An institution licensed under the Tourism Development Act which has a turnover of less than LKR 3mn per quarter or LKR 12mn per annum will be liable to Tourism Development Levy at the rate of 0.5%.
-This proposal was included in the Budget 2017.
+- An institution licensed under the Tourism Development Act which has a turnover of less than LKR 3mn per quarter or LKR 12mn per annum will be liable to Tourism Development Levy at the rate of 0.5% with effect from 01 January 2019.